Amy Beach: Piano Concerto in C# Minor

 To kiss the green and tender leaves

 In limpid pearls of dew.

 The blackened trunks and boughs

 The shadows of the past.

 And night comes fast, to drop her pall

 Till morn brings life to all.

 The relationship between night and day and life and death is prevalent within the text.
 The music itself is very expressive and darkly portentous.
 This is the first movement where the orchestra and soloist are not in competition, instead they give each other the space to express what they need to.
-The lament played by the piano is intensely expressive and it is so elaborate that it becomes incredibly dramatic and intense.
+The lament played by the piano is intensely expressive and it is so elaborate that it becomes incredibly dramatic and intense near the end.

-This leads onto the finale movement, which is where the piano reigns supreme over the orchestra for practically the whole movement.
+The intensity from the third movement leads into the finale movement, which is where the piano reigns supreme over the orchestra for practically the whole movement.
 The themes are virtuosic and the relationship the soloist has with the orchestra is very complex.
-I find this movement very bright, fast-paced and exciting – what a finale should be!
+The mood is bright, the tempo is fast and the atmosphere is thrilling.